capitalch/trace/tracking.md

 1. Delete all orphan entries in TranH table

 # Priority 1
                                                                                                 1.0 Auto subledger create bill
 2.0 Category-> Product hierarchy with stock qty and value, search on product 3.0 Purchase invoice scanned pdf save
 4.0 Opening stock entry mechanism
                                                                                                 5.0 Permissions in the server is made None.
 So everything is enabled.
 Need to fix permission.
 The getJson_userDetails: permission is commented since it give multiple rows as subquery, Need to fix.
 System is at present having all controls enabled
 6.0 Provision to input product price.
 At present cannot input product price 7.0 When new account code is created that should immediately be visible at payment options

 # Fixing short pending

-1. Bill fixing
-1.1 Convert Authentication, complete system to x-data-grid-prof from material-table 1.2 Account balances in vouchers
+1.2 Account balances in vouchers
 1.3
 1.4 Remove material-table from authentication/generic-crud; its using old version of material-ui